-Documentation of significant spills is maintained in the EASI database.
-A link to EASI is available in the references section of this plan, and necessary information may be maintained in an appendix.
+Documentation of significant spills is maintained in the EASIER database.
+A link to EASIER is available in the references section of this plan, and necessary information may be maintained in Appendix B.

 Installation Supplement - Potential Pollution Sources

 Industrial Activity Description